Contributing to LLVM

 • be an isolated change.
 Independent changes should be submitted as separate patches as this makes reviewing easier.

-• have a single commit (unless stacked on another Differential), up-to-date with the upstream origin/main branch, and don’t have merges.
+• have a single commit, up-to-date with the upstream origin/main branch, and don’t have merges.

 Before sending a patch for review, please also try to ensure it is formatted properly.
 We use clang-format for this, which has git integration through the git-clang-format script.
 On some systems, it may already be installed (or be installable via your package manager).
 If so, you can simply run it – the following command will format only the code changed in the most recent commit: